PCTIEEE/IEEE_POS/README.md

-IEEE_POS
+IEEE_POS v 0.0.01
 ========

-A open-source html5 point of sale software.
+An open-source html5 point of sale software.